Ibbert/Weather-App/README.md

 # Contributing

 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-We welcome contributions to enhance the app's features, performance, or user experience.
+Any contributions are welcome to enhance the app's features, performance, or user experience.